Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 • Use a friction barrier between sessions.
 Silver nursing cups worn inside a nursing bra between pump sessions create a smooth, non-reactive physical barrier that prevents bra fabric from contacting stressed tissue.
 For a full comparison of between-session recovery options, see our nipple care comparison guide.

 • Use coconut oil or food-grade lubricant on flange edges.
 A thin layer reduces friction during pump contact.
-Do not use inside the flange tunnel where the nipple sits — only on the outer rim where breast tissue meets the flange.
+Apply only on the outer rim where breast tissue meets the flange — not inside the flange tunnel where the nipple sits.

 Common Mistakes That Kill Your Results